nodejs/wiki-archive/Node.js-release-guide.md

 Finally, commit and push changes to the website to the master branch.

-## Advertise new release on Twitter in the Node.js Google group
+## Advertise new release on Twitter and in the Node.js Google group